Guppy16/pico-dshot/README.md

 - [BLHeli dshot special command spec](https://github.com/bitdump/BLHeli/blob/master/BLHeli_32%20ARM/BLHeli_32%20Firmware%20specs/Digital_Cmd_Spec.txt)
 - [Missing Handbook](https://brushlesswhoop.com/dshot-and-bidirectional-dshot/#special-commands) also has a good explanation of commands
 [Original RC Groups post on dshot](https://www.rcgroups.com/forums/showthread.php?2756129-Dshot-testing-a-new-digital-parallel-ESC-throttle-signal)
+- [SiieeFPV](https://www.youtube.com/watch?v=fNLxHWd0Bvg) has a YT vid explaining DMA implementation on a *Kinetis K66*.
+This vid was a useful in understanding what was needed for our implementation.

 ### Other